Jobseeker Support helps people find work and provides them with a weekly payment.

 Who can get it

-To get Jobseeker Support you generally need to be:
+To get Jobseeker Support, you generally need to either:

-- not in employment and looking for a job, OR
+- not be in employment and looking for a job

-- in part-time employment seeking more work, OR
+- be in part-time employment seeking more work

 You also need to be: